ValenciaArcega/envi/docs/Documentation.md

 ## Technologies and more tools that the project will use.
 - HTML 5
-- CSS
-- CSS Grid to make a responsive web design.
+- CSS (Grid to make a responsive web design and Flexbox to elements, No media queries)
-- Flexbox to elements.
-- No media queries.
+- JavaScript

 ## Structure.
 Tolescro have the next line of elements: